dB(A) and dB(C) data in noise assessments

 The power of the noise in that instant is enough to damage hearing.

 Another example would be golfists - they wander around outside in a generally low environment, then whacking a golf ball with a titanium golf club can give an instant noise of 140 dB(C) or more.
-Same with shootists - quiet and then bang, and it is that bang which dB(C) focuses on.
+Same with shootists - quiet and then bang, that bang is what dB(C) focuses on.

 It is normal for the peak dB(C) figure in a noise assessment to be far higher than the average dB(A) - that doesn’t mean there is a problem with the noise levels or the noise assessment itself.
 A result of say 88 dB(A) and 119 dB(C) for a job is entirely normal.
 Remember, the limits for dB(C) are a lot higher, at 135 and 137 dB(C).